rbadrin/DevOps/README.md

 2. Created an issue and closed it.

 3. Deployed the application on heroku cloud platform ( https://ancient-bayou-70234.herokuapp.com/ ).
-  The automated deployment happens only on the main branch.
+  The automated deployment happens only on the main branch (https://github.com/rbadrin/DevOps/actions).

 4. Created an docker image for the python app (https://hub.docker.com/repository/docker/badri311/pythonapp).